JoeJoeGBoi/RemoveDrop/README.md

 - For GIF input, Telegram sends it as `animation`.
 We normalize flow so both go through the same pipeline.
 - **Transparency**: `backgroundremover` outputs videos with alpha (MOV/WebM).
 Telegram will transcode on upload, so expect MP4 output even though transparency is preserved during processing.
 - **First run**: The backgroundremover CLI downloads model weights on first use.
 Allow a little extra time for the initial job.
+- **CPU by default**: We default to CPU execution so systems without NVIDIA drivers (or with unstable GPU runtimes) stay stable.
+Set `BACKGROUNDREMOVER_DEVICE` to `cuda` or `mps` if you explicitly want GPU acceleration.
 - **Privacy**: Everything runs locally in the worker container—no third-party API calls.
 - **Scaling**: Add more `worker` replicas.
 RQ + Redis makes it horizontal.
 - **Limits**: You can tune `MAX_FILE_MB` and allowed durations in `.env`.